List of Latin names of cities

-Users of Neo-Latin have taken the Latin language to places the Romans, and consequently, their language, never spread to, and consequently, have created a need to construct Latin city names in these places.
+Users of Neo-Latin have needed to construct Latin city names for contemporary use.
+For instance, places may not have existed during the Roman period, or may not been given a Latin name, or it may have been forgotten.

 Strategies for constructing Latin names

 Little is known about how Romans adapted foreign place names to Latin form, but there is evidence of the practices of Bible translators.
-They reworked some names into Latin or Greek shapes; in one version, Yerushalem (tentative reconstruction of a more ancient Hebrew version of the name) becomes Hierosolyma, doubtless influenced by Greek ἱερος (hieros), "holy".
+They reworked some names into Latin or Greek shapes; in one version, Yerushalem (tentative reconstruction of a more ancient Hebrew version of the name) becomes Hierosolyma, doubtlessly influenced by Greek ἱερος (hieros), "holy".
 Others were adopted directly, often treating the new place names as indeclinable nouns; here Yerushalem is brought over as Jerusalem, with the Latin J being pronounced as an English Y sound and the /sh/ being transliterated to the closest Latin sound, /s/.

 Similar strategies are used for places beyond those known to the Roman Empire: